 In addition, the light has a 3-mode on and off button so that you can switch between the daylight and moonlight effect manually.
 You will get a rubber feet with the product that minimizes mishaps if happen over a glass canopy.
 So, although this is the last product of our list, but it does not lower the quality and performance of the product.

-- The fixture does not get warm.
+- The fixture does not get much hot.

 - Great for different kinds of aquariums up to 30 inches long.

 - Help grow the plants effectively.

 - Highlight the water movement with it’s 2 kinds of light setting that gives shimmer and shadow effect.